atsbomb/bombRig/README.md

 - Spine

-Select more than 3 objects in order.
+Select more than 3 objects in order and run.
 First is considered hip, the last is considered chest, while the rest is spine.
 Creates 2 points pseudo spline IK set up.
 Tweak the blend value of orientConstraint for the middle joints to achieve the preferred bend ratio for the spine.

 Note: this function is destructive.
-Original animation won't be kept exactly the same.
+Original animation won't be kept exactly the same, though the function tries to retain best it can.
 ```
 import importlib
 import bombRig.spine